 If glam is about taking classic stadium rock and making it even more grandiose, post-punk, as seen in the music of The Fall, is about creating nuanced punk without losing aggression and catchiness.

-The United States and the United Kingdom are home to most great hard-rock acts of the 80s.
+The United States and the United Kingdom are home to the most great hard-rock acts of the 80s.
 But, with more than 100 million records sold worldwide, the still-active Scorpions are the fabulous German exception.

-Scorpions have been around, with numerous formation changes, since 1965 but were at their best during the decade that saw the Berlin wall fall – a major historical event that they tackled brilliantly in their ballad “Wind of Change.”
+Scorpions have been around, with numerous formation changes, since 1965 but were at their best during the decade that saw the Berlin Wall fall – a major historical event that they tackled brilliantly in their ballad “Wind of Change.”